17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 While IOTA was created in 2015, its token was launched on exchanges only in 2017.
 It was an immediate success as its price grew from $0.44 in June 2017 to $5.34 in December 2017, giving it a return of about 1,200%.

-Like most of the other top 10 cryptocurrencies, IOTA also experienced a price dip earlier this year.
-It is currently going strong with a growth of about 150% in last one month with the market cap touching $6.61 billion.
+Like most of the other crypto's, IOTA also experienced a price dip earlier this year.
+It is currently experiencing a stabilization - time will tell if IOTA will manage to climb back up.

 NEO, a Chinese cryptocurrency, was created in 2014 by Da Hongfei.
 Did you know that it was originally called AntShares?
 In fact, it only got rebranded to NEO in June 2017!

-NEO is often referred to as the “Chinese Ethereum” because of the similarities in its offering to that of Ethereum.
+NEO is often referred to as the “Chinese Ethereum” because of the similarities to its competitor among the top 10 cryptocurrencies Ethereum.
 It also offers a blockchain-based platform for the development of Smart contracts and launching ICOs.

 Pros of NEO